-The effects of these hurricanes on current migration patterns are being watched closely by a group of researchers who have launched a project to understand how migratory land birds use stopover habitat on the northern coast of the Gulf of Mexico.
-It's a way for researchers to assess where migratory land birds are stopping en route to the tropics and how the most recent storms are modifying birds' migratory movements — and they may even be able to do that in real time with Irma.
+The effects of these hurricanes on migration patterns are being watched closely by a group of researchers who several years ago launched a project called BirdCast to understand how migratory land birds use stopover habitat on the northern coast of the Gulf of Mexico.
+It's a way for researchers to assess where migratory land birds are stopping en route to the tropics and how storms are modifying birds' migratory movements.

-"We might be able to say something about the impact of Irma as it moves through Florida," says Jeff Buler, an associate professor of wildlife ecology in the Department of Entomology and Wildlife Ecology at the University of Delaware.
-New Doppler weather radar technology gives them that capability because it distinguishes what he calls bioscatter, animals that the radar detects and distinguishes from precipitation.
-Even with this advanced technology, though, they won’t be able to determine how many birds might have been killed by the force of the winds or were carried out to sea and drowned.
-That sort of information, Buler says, would require telemetry tags on specific populations of birds.
+"We might be able to say something about the impact of Irma as it moves through Florida," said Jeff Buler, an associate professor of wildlife ecology in the Department of Entomology and Wildlife Ecology at the University of Delaware, at the time.
+Updated Doppler weather radar gives them that capability because it reveals what he calls bioscatter, animals the radar detects and distinguishes from precipitation.
+Even with this advanced technology, though, they aren't able to determine how many birds might have been killed by the force of the winds or have been carried out to sea and drowned.
+That sort of information would require telemetry tags on specific populations of birds.

-With the substantial information they've been able to accumulate on both storms, though, as well as data from previous hurricanes such as Katrina and Super Storm Sandy, here is their assessment of how Irma and Harvey will impact the 2017 fall migration.
+With the substantial information they've been able to accumulate, though, as well as data from previous hurricanes, they are able to assess the impact of a hurricane on the fall migration.

 Hurricane Irma's winds are so strong that birds face the possibility of being carried off-course by the storm, perhaps even back to the starting point of their migration.
 (Photo: Chip Somodevilla/Getty Images)